ncyjwm/Autonomous-Crack-Detection-Robot-for-Industrial-Infrastructure-Inspection-LLM-Based-Solution/README.md

 ### `yolo_detector.py`

 The primary perception node.
 Subscribes to the live camera feed (`/camera/rgb/image_raw`) and runs YOLOv8 inference on each frame.
-Detected cracks are annotated with bounding boxes and confidence scores, then published to `/camera/yolo_image` for visualisation in `rqt_image_view`.
-When a crack is detected, the cropped region is extracted and published to `/crack_detection/crack_image` for LLM analysis.
+Detected cracks are annotated with bounding boxes and confidence scores then published to `/camera/yolo_image` for visualisation in `rqt_image_view`.
+When a crack is detected the cropped region is extracted and published to `/crack_detection/crack_image` for LLM analysis.

 ### `llm_decision_node.py`

 The intelligent reasoning node.
 Subscribes to `/crack_detection/crack_image` and forwards each detected crack image to the Google Gemini API via the `google-generativeai` library.
-Gemini analyses the visual content and returns a semantic severity classification (MINOR, MODERATE, or SEVERE).
+Gemini analyses the visual content and returns a semantic severity classification (MINOR MODERATE or SEVERE).
 The node then:

 1. Publishes the severity result to `/crack_detection/severity`
 2. Issues a stop command to `/cmd_vel` to halt the robot at the inspection site